mxswat/mx-create-mod/README.md

-# `create-mod`
+# `mx-create-mod`

 > A lightweight(ish) CLI for scaffolding new Vortex extensions

 ## Installation

 You don't actually need to, realistically.
-Just run `npm init create-mod` and `npm` will do the hard work of downloading and running the CLI.
+Just run `npm init mx-create-mod` and `npm` will do the hard work of downloading and running the CLI.

-If you really want to install it, just run `npm i -g create-mod` then run `create-mod` to get started.
+If you really want to install it, just run `npm i -g mx-create-mod` then run `mx-create-mod` to get started.

 ## Options